Athlete/athlete-api-docs/resources/friendship.rst

 Search for friends
 -------------------

-Please see :ref:`resources/user` for more information.
+Please see :ref:`user` for more information.